User Defined Functions (UDFs)

 Event-based execution model

-UDFs operate on an event-based model, with separate functions triggered for each operation type:
+UDFs operate on an event-based model, with a single function triggered for each operation type that acts as an entry point for the custom logic:

 Event type | Description |